lsine1/my-first-project/README.md

-# my-first-project
-This is my first project on GitHub
+# About my first project on GitHub, class BUDA 530.
+Will add more info when we get the assignment